About Church of the Holy Sepulchre

 It was Constantine’s mother, Helena, who went to Jerusalem and identified the site.
 Prior to the building of the Church of the Holy Sepulchre, the land on which it stands had been a temple to the deity Aphrodite, built by the Emperor Hadrian.

 The sepulchre, the burial place of Jesus, is at the core of the church whilst the other four stations are clustered in The Hill of Cavalry.
 The décor of this section of the church is noticeably more opulent is believed to be the site of Jesus’ crucifixion.

 Since 1981, the Church of the Holy Sepulchre has been a UNESCO World Heritage site as part of the Old City of Jerusalem and its Walls.
-This site features as one of our recommended key places to visit in Israel.

 Discover the best Historic Sites in Israel, from Caesarea to the Church of the Holy Sepulchre, Mamshit and more.
 Includes an interactive map of Israeli cultural monuments and landmarks.

 Your comprehensive guide to the Top Ten tourist attractions in Israel.
 Includes info on each Israeli visitor attraction, an interactive map, directions and entry details.